XueyingBai/Model-Based-Reinforcement-Learning-for-Online-Recommendation/README.md

 # Model-Based-Reinforcement-Learning-for-Online-Recommendation
 A pytorch implementation of *A Model-Based Reinforcement Learning withAdversarial Training for Online Recommendation*.

-Notice: Write for fun.
+Notice: Write for fun, can be problemetic.
 Not the implementation in the paper.
 Please refer to https://github.com/JianGuanTHU/RecGAN for paper implementation.